Best Tablets for Reading Digital Sheet Music and Chord Charts

 But where should you start and what features are most important for a gigging musician?
 We’re here to recommend several models which we're confident you'll like as much as Coltrane likes Bb.

-In our opinion, if you’re looking for the best of the best; best size, quality, speed, and visibility, the iPad Pro is your obvious choice.
+In our opinion, if you’re looking for the best of the best; best size, quality, speed, and visibility, the iPad Pro 12.9 is your obvious choice.
 It’s very big (12.9” to be exact) so reading sheet music and chord charts won’t be a problem, regardless of how far you’ve placed it.
+It's also compatible with the best Bluetooth 4.0 iPad page turner pedal on the market.

 Overall, it’s great for the buck, and it will help you achieve plenty of other stuff apart from reading chord charts.

-If you don’t need a full 12.9” then the iPad Air 2 is next best choice for reading digital sheet music and chord charts.
-It’s reliable, powerful, and the screen is absolutely amazing.
+If you don’t need a full 12.9” then the latest iPad is next best choice for reading digital sheet music and chord charts.
+It’s reliable, powerful, and the retina screen is absolutely amazing.

 The “thin” design cuts back on weight and makes it easier to carry around and there are literally hundreds of apps available for reading sheet music, chord charts, triggering metronomes and backing tracks. iOS kind of has it all.

-Microsoft’s Surface Pro6 is much more than just a large-screen tablet...the Surface Pro6 really is a high powered laptop computer that can handle running your favorite music recording programs like ProTools or Presonus Studio One or Cubase with ease.
+Microsoft’s Surface Pro 9 is much more than just a large-screen tablet...the Surface Pro 9 really is a high powered laptop computer that can handle running your favorite music recording programs like ProTools or Presonus Studio One or Cubase with ease.

-It’s slightly smaller than the iPad Pro 12.9 but they’re really close.
+It’s the same size as the iPad Pro 12.9 (Just 0.1'' more).
 On the downside, however, its battery lifespan leaves a lot to be desired.
 If you intend to perform live you’ll need it to be plugged into the charger after a while.

 The question really comes down to two things: do you want Microsoft or Apple?
 And Do you need something powerful enough to run CPU intensive software like Pro Tools, Guitar Pro, Fruity Loops, Cubase, Ableton, etc.

-If Android is more your style, then the Samsung Galaxy Tab S3 is a great option.
-This little tech piece weighs less than a pound and comes pre-installed with Android 7 software.
-The screen is 9,7-inches, and you’ll be able to use 32 gigabytes of storage space which, frankly, is neither too much or too little.
+If Android is more your style, then the Samsung Galaxy Tab S8 is a great option.
+This little tech piece weighs less than a pound and comes pre-installed with Android 13 software.
+The screen is 11 inches, and you’ll be able to use 128 gigabytes of storage space which, frankly, is more than you'll need in most cases.

 It’s got great battery life, solid performance, and excellent readability.